convoyinc/dapper/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@convoy/dapper.svg)](https://www.npmjs.com/package/@convoy/dapper)

 Dapper is a Javascript/TypeScript styling library ([CSS-in-JS](https://speakerdeck.com/vjeux/react-css-in-js) or CSS-in-TS).
 It features:
- - Dynamic styles using modes, (i.e. in React it styles based on props and state)
+ - Dynamic styles using modes, (i.e. in React, it styles based on props and state)
  - TypeScript autocomplete and build-time checks

  - Utilizes some of the best features of LESS/SASS CSS such as